 Can an Ambivalent-Resistant Individual have Successful Relationships and a Successful Loving Relationship?

-How does an Ambivalent-Resistant Attachment Style Benefit an Individual?
+How does an Ambivalent-Resistant Attachment Style Affect or Benefit an Individual?

 How can you Build a Better Loving Relationship with an Ambivalent-Resistant Partner?

-- Consistency – If you are with an ambivalent-resistant individual, you should acknowledge that they constantly want to hear, value, and be understood.
-By showing love and affection consistently, you can assure them that they are being valued in the relationship.
+Consistency – If you are with an ambivalent-resistant individual, you should acknowledge that they constantly need to feel seen, heard, and understood.
+By showing love and affection consistently, you can assure them that they are valued in the loving relationship.

-- Prompt Responses – Do not keep your partner waiting for a reply to messages as they might over-interpret or overreact.
+Prompt Responses – Do not keep your partner waiting for a reply to important messages as they might over-interpret or overreact.
 Make sure you show up on time for dates or meetings.
-When you keep them waiting for long, they might feel a lack of respect.
-Keep in mind that ambivalent individuals fear abandonment.
+When you keep them waiting for long, they might feel a lack of respect or even abandonment.
+Keep in mind that ambivalent-resistant attachment-based individuals fear abandonment.

-- Adapt – When you are with an ambivalent-resistant partner, it is essential to educate and remind yourself about their attachment style.
+Adapt – When you are with an ambivalent-resistant partner, it is essential to educate and remind yourself about their attachment style.
 Don’t try to fix the individual.
 Rather you should understand and acknowledge that the underlying issue is the lack of love and care they needed in the initial years of their life.
-You can love them more and work with a professional counselor, therapist or coach to develop your skills and the relationship.
+Over time their sense of safety will grow with you, with consistent, positive, caring interactions.
+Work with a professional counselor, therapist or credentialed coach to develop your relationship intelligence and relationship skills, if help is needed.

 Can someone Change from an Ambivalent-Resistant Attachment Style to a Secure Attachment Style?

 It is possible to transition from an ambivalent-resistant attachment style to a secure attachment style.
-The more you can understand yourself, the better you can correct yourself and improve.
-Here are a few tips to help someone to develop secure attachments and to move toward having a secure loving relationship:
+The more you can understand yourself, the better you can correct your behavior, interactions and improve.
+Here are a few tips to help someone to develop secure attachments, and to move toward having a secure loving relationship:

-- Improve your Emotional Intelligence – Study material on intrapersonal communication and work to stay aware of your emotional needs and gain better control over them to strengthen your relationships with people.
+Improve your Emotional Intelligence – Study material on intrapersonal communication and work to stay aware of your emotional needs.
+Develop better self-control over reacting when your emotional needs are not met, and strengthen your relationships by developing greater communication skills.

-- Be with Securely Attached Individuals – Ideally, you should engage in relationships with people who are more secure and who have secure attachment styles.
-It will help to avoid insecure people who will drive negative thinking and negative behavioral patterns.
+Be with Securely Attached Individuals you Respect – Ideally, you should engage in relationships with people who are more secure and who have secure attachment styles.
+It will help to avoid insecure people who will drive negative thinking and negative interactions.
+Work for people or companies you respect.
 Build healthy relationships.

-- Work with a Professional – Childhood adverse experiences often lead to insecurities and fear in adulthood.
-Work with a professionally skilled counselor, therapist or coach to work through and overcome any issues.
+Work with a Professional – Childhood adverse experiences often lead to insecurities and fear, confusion or doubt in adulthood.
+Work with a professionally skilled counselor, therapist or credentialed coach to work through and overcome any issues.

 Summing Up